towrofterra/towrofterra.github.io/README.md

 Henry liked that Bertie's song had a <span style="color:red">moral</span>, and decided that his song would have a <span style="color:red">moral</span> too!
 He also remembered that most of the songs people sung at the competition last year had a <span style="color:red">moral</span> too, which made him even more sure! [[LG2]](https://towrofterra.github.io/LearningGoalEvidence/LG2.jpg "Students negotiate their own writing goals and audience expectations regarding conventions of genre, medium, and situation.")[[LG3]](https://towrofterra.github.io/LearningGoalEvidence/LG3.jpg "Students formulate and articulate a stance through and in their writing.")

 Henry said thank you to Bertie for her help, and flew off to his favourite thinking spot to try and write his song.
+He started thinking about all the pretty melodies he could sing, and came up with his first draft!

-Henry remembered Mr. Squirrel's advice, and made sure he ended his song on a <span style="font-size:1.25em;color:red">high note</span>.
-He also remembered Bertie's suggestion that he should sing <span style="font-size:.75em;color:yellow">quietly</span>.[[LG4]](https://towrofterra.github.io/LearningGoalEvidence/LG4.jpg "Students revise their writing using responses from others, including peers, consultants, and teachers.")
+After singing it as loudly as he could, Henry had <span style="color:red;font-size:1.25em">A Big Think</span>.
+He remembered Mr. Squirrel's advice, and made sure he ended his song on a <span style="font-size:1.25em;color:red">high note</span>.
+He also remembered Bertie's suggestion that he should sing <span style="font-size:.75em;color:yellow">quietly</span>, and wrote his song down again.
+This time it was even better! [[LG4]](https://towrofterra.github.io/LearningGoalEvidence/LG4.jpg "Students revise their writing using responses from others, including peers, consultants, and teachers.")[[LG11]](https://towrofterra.github.io/LearningGoalEvidence/LG11.jpg "Students reflect on their writing processes and self-assess as writers.")

+Then, Henry practiced, <span style="font-size:1.1em">and</span> <span style="font-size:1.2em">practiced</span>, <span style="font-size:1.3em">and</span> <span style="font-size:1.4em">practiced</span>, <span style="font-size:1.5em">until he was <span style="color:yellow;font-size:1.5em">so tired</span></span>, <span style="font-size:1.25em">he</span> <span style="font-size:1em">couldn't</span> <span style="font-size:0.75em">practice</span> <span style="font-size:.6em">anymore, and fell </span><span style="font-size:.5em">fast asleep...</span>

+...

+...

+...

+<b><span style="font-size:2em;color:red">Cock-A-Doodle-Doo!</span></b>

+Henry woke up!
+"Oh no!" he shouted, "It's almost time for the competition!"

+He brushed his teeth and put on his best jacket, and flew as <span style="color:red">fast as he could</span> all the way to <span style="color:green">The Big Old Oak</span>.

+All of his friends were there to cheer him on.
+Rupert Rabbit, Christopher Chaffinch, and of course, <span style="color:red">Bertie</span>!

+Mr. Squirrel came up to Henry, and told him it was time for him to go on stage.
+Henry was scared, but he remembered to be brave, and went up in front of everyone.

+Henry sang _beautifully_.
+Henry pretended he was just practicing, and he wasn't nervous at all!
+He realized that all the singing he did wasn't just teaching him how to sing - it also helped him understand the <span style="color:red">moral</span> he was singing about! [[LG1]](https://towrofterra.github.io/LearningGoalEvidence/LG1.jpg "Students write both to learn and to communicate what they learn.")

+Henry ended his song <span style="font-size:1.25em;color:red">on a long high note</span>, and, just like Mr. Squirrel had said, the crowd knew just when to start clapping!
+Henry gave a <span style="color:red">big smile</span>, and left the stage.

+Later on, it was finally time to announce the winner of the competition!
+Henry crossed his wings and closed his eyes, and when his name was called, he let out a tweet so happy that everyone around him couldn't help but smile.

+That night, Henry told his mummy and daddy _all about_ his big day, and they were very proud.
+"I got up on stage, and sang in front of everyone!"
+Henry exclaimed, proudly!

+"Wow Henry!
+How did you do that all by yourself?", asked mummy Robin.

+"Well", said Henry, "I actually had help from my friends, and our neighbour Mr. Squirrel.
+I couldn't have done it without them!
+They taught me so much, in different ways." [[LG6]](https://towrofterra.github.io/LearningGoalEvidence/LG6.jpg "Students effectively use and appropriately cite sources in their writing.") [[LG7]](https://towrofterra.github.io/LearningGoalEvidence/LG7.jpg "Students explore and represent their experiences, perspectives, and ideas in conversation with others.") [[LG8]](https://towrofterra.github.io/LearningGoalEvidence/LG8.jpg "Students use multiple forms of evidence to support their claims, ideas, and arguments.")

+After dinner, Henry went back to his room, and thought about all he'd learned that day.

+He sat.

+He thought.

+Then he sang; and he sang his *best song ever* [[L11]](https://towrofterra.github.io/LearningGoalEvidence/LG11.jpg "Students reflect on their writing processes and self-assess as writers.")

+The End

 # Project Drafts